MarthaTaylor/frontend-nanodegree-feedreader/README.md

 This repository is one of my projects as a Udacity student.
 Therefore, I most likely will not accept pull requests.

-For details, (check out)[CONTRIBUTING.md] in this project repository.
+For details, look at the file in his repo called [CONTRIBUTING.md](CONTRIBUTING.md) in this project repository.

 # License
 (c) Martha Taylor 2018.

-This repository is licensed under the (MIT license[here](https://choosealicense.com/licenses/mit/#)).
+This repository is licensed under the [MIT license] (https://choosealicense.com/licenses/mit/#).
 For further information see the LICENSE file in this project repository.